 I wanted to replicate her two canvases that were staged in a corner at 90 degrees from one another, touching at the edge of two separate canvases, as if folded and pulled apart.
-It has a symmetry not quite similar to a Rorschach Test, with ink blobs folded on a sheet of paper, but almost.
-They were created as a diptych that was inspired by the idea of Quantum Entanglement.
+It has a symmetry not quite similar to a Rorschach Test, with ink blobs folded on a sheet of paper, but in a sense.
+Katyraven created this work as a diptych that was inspired by her investigations of Quantum Entanglement.

 I began my soundtrack ideas with an intro and an outro that mimicked her two canvases, and mimicked each other.
 First track and the last track of the project.
 It was exciting how the two pieces evolved.

 Simultaneously the RPM Challenge arrived in February 2020, and several of my fellow collaborators and I were immediately reminded of a very special friend, Michael Marquesen, who’s loss we suffered in October 2019.

 This RPM Challenge has been a difficult one, feeling his absence but also feeling his presence.
 That inspired me to create the next 2 tracks – Disappear and Reappear, to be arranged in a similar Rorschach test format.
 Second track and second to the last track.

 I continued to modify my initial musical concepts of Katyraven’s installation, her well developed ideas of portals that connect us to spiritual destinations, and my thoughts of my connections with Michael beyond this life.
 I thought about Jesus, his death, his burial, his resurrection.
 His promise to return.
 Disappear/Reappear has a new meaning that I can relate to this project.